MSIA/2021-msia423-chang-christina-project/README.md

 ├── app.py                            <- Flask wrapper for running the model
 ├── run.py                            <- Simplifies the execution of one or more of the src scripts
 ├── requirements.txt                  <- Python package dependencies
+├── run_acquire.sh                    <- Script for acquiring data in Docker container ├── run_pipeline.sh                   <- Script for running the pipeline in Docker container
 ```

 ## Running the app